-Faculty members may direct any person that believes he or she has been subjected to sexual harassment; any person that believes he or she has be subjected to retaliation related to an allegation of sexual harassment; or any person that believes that others have been subjected to sexual harassment, in violation of the University's sexual harassment policy, that may wish to seek guidance, counseling, or file a complaint to:
+Faculty members may direct any person that believes they have been subjected to sex discrimination; any person that believes they have been subjected to retaliation related to an allegation of sex discrimination; or any person that believes that others have been subjected to sex discrimination, in violation of the University's sexual harassment policy, that may wish to seek guidance, counseling, or file a complaint to:

-Title IX Discrimination Complaint Form
+Sex Discrimination Complaint Form Title IX Website

-Title IX FAQ

-5.3 USE OF UNIVERSITY NAME AND LOGOS
+5.3 USE OF UNIVERSITY NAME & LOGOS

 Faculty are permitted to use their titles in public.
-However, faculty should take care to avoid the appearance that their public statements represent the official positions of Florida Polytechnic University.
+However, faculty should take care to avoid the appearance that their public statements represent the official positions of the faculty of Florida Polytechnic University or the University itself.
 A faculty member may not use his or her title in a way that implies that the university is actually or implicitly espousing a particular view or endorsing any person, organization, product, service, or belief.